abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 * View a breakdown of registrations by event, and browse them quickly in an overview.
 * Export your event registrations to a CSV spreadsheet.
 * Search event registrations by name, phone, or email.
+* Integrates with WPML (WordPress Multi-language) for multi-language events.

 = Tools for GDPR Compliance =